matthew-brett/curious-git/curious_git.rst

 To finish, you make the second of the two commits.
 Remember the sequence:

-* Make sure the contents of the last commit are in the staging area;
 * Copy any changes for the next commit from the working tree to the staging area;
 * Make the commit by taking a snapshot of the staging area.

-The staging area already contains the contents of the last commit (now ``snapshot_4``).
 You copy the rest of the changes to the staging area:

 .. nprun::

     cp working/references.bib staging

-Finally, you do the commit by copying ``staging`` to ``snapshot_5``, and adding a commit message:
+Finally, you do the commit by copying the contents of ``staging`` to a new directory ``snapshot_5``, and adding a commit message:

 .. nprun::
     :hide: